Simple answer: Yes you can cycle around Anglesey, in fact Anglesey is intersected by so many roads, your route choices are endless!

 Cycling day 2

 Supported (with lifts to and from) by a family member was a great help.
-Day two began with more blue sky than day one, and with copious sea views, as Eli cycled the quiet coastal road towards Church Bay/ Porth Swtan.
+Cycling around Anglesey, day two began with more blue sky than day one, and with copious sea views, as Eli cycled the quiet coastal road towards Church Bay/ Porth Swtan.
 Leaving Porth Swtan with a push uphill and taking a left junction leads to more delightful coastal miles of quiet roads and sea views.

 There is a possible pushable short cut along a public footpath across fields where the road takes a V shape inland to Llanfairynghornwy- done in the past, but not today!